Electronic Merchant Systems (EMS) Review

 - Point Of Sale (POS) Terminals: The company also offers the MaxxPay line of mobile and countertop point of sale (POS) terminals.
 The smallest terminal is the MaxxPay Mini, a mobile handheld terminal that runs on an Android operating system and can process EMV and contactless payments.
 The MaxxPay Pro is a dedicated countertop terminal that adds inventory management, pricing discounts, and tax reporting.
 The largest and most fully-featured option is the MaxxPay Premier, which includes a 15” color touchscreen display and a built-in cash drawer.
 These devices are all cloud-based, allowing you to monitor sales and other activity from any device with a web browser.
 Judging from the appearance of the MaxxPay devices, it’s pretty apparent that they’re intended to compete directly with the popular Clover POS system’s line of products.
 The MaxxPay Mini, for example, is very similar in design and capabilities to the Clover Flex product.
 The MaxxPay Pro likewise appears to be very similar to the Clover Mini device, and the MaxxPay Premier is practically a clone of the Clover Station POS system.
 While no pricing information is disclosed, you can expect these devices to be generally less expensive than their Clover counterparts.
 The major tradeoff in cost, however, appears to be the lack of any expansion capability similar to the Clover Store line of add-on apps.

-- eCommerce Support: EMS has a proprietary payment gateway API for eCommerce that integrates with most online shopping cart plugins.
+- Payment Gateway & Website Hosting: EMS has a proprietary payment gateway API for eCommerce that integrates with most online shopping cart plugins.
 The company also offers website design services and hosting and can set up your online store for you.
 You’ll want to shop around before using EMS for these features, however, as you can probably get a better deal elsewhere.

 - Virtual Terminal: Payment gateways are great for running an online-only store that can automatically accept orders 24/7.
 However, if you just need to process credit card transactions through mail-order or over the telephone, a virtual terminal is probably all you need.
 EMS offers a virtual terminal that includes all the basic functions you would expect, including the ability to manually key-in transactions or enter card-present transactions with an optional card reader that connects via USB or Bluetooth.

-- Merchant Cash Advance: Small businesses often need some additional cash to get started or expand, and EMS is here to help with its BizFunds™ merchant cash advance program.
+- Merchant Cash Advances: Small businesses often need some additional cash to get started or expand, and EMS is here to help with its BizFunds™ merchant cash advance program.
 Unlike most of these programs, BizFunds purchases a portion of your anticipated credit card transactions to fund your advance.
 Repayments come directly out of your credit card sales volume.
 In some cases, this might create some serious cash flow problems, so we recommend that you evaluate this program very carefully before signing up for an advance.
-Check out our article, 5 Reasons You Shouldn’t Get A Merchant Cash Advance, for a look at some of the reasons to be wary.

 - Gift & Loyalty Card Programs: It’s unlikely that you’ll ever choose a merchant account provider based on their gift and loyalty card programs, but at least EMS offers them and provides some information about them on its website.